 Early adulthood can bring big transitions.
 When progress stalls, it may be a sign of “failure to launch,” a rising trend among young adults, according to the Pew Research Center.
 Below are common, easy-to-recognize signs to watch for that may indicate you or someone you love is experiencing this.

 At BasePoint BreakThrough, our failure-to-launch treatment involves clinicians, coaches, and a curriculum designed to support the developmental needs and independence-building of young adults.
-Our empowerment curriculum combines evidence-based therapy, practical life skills coaching, and family engagement to help you or your loved one set achievable goals, build confidence, and practice real-world tasks in a supportive environment.
+Our empowerment curriculum combines evidence-based therapy, practical life skills coaching, and family engagement to help you or your loved one set achievable goals, build confidence, and practice real-world tasks in a supportive environment, including access to affordable failure to launch programs.

 We offer same-day assessments and insurance verification to reduce delays, plus multiple Dallas, Texas-area locations and online treatment options so care plans fit your schedule and circumstances.
 Each treatment plan is customized to support sustainable steps toward independence.
 Contact BasePoint BreakThrough for your initial assessment today.